Sunday, 12 August 2012

 - We should follow Calvin (in his comments on Genesis 17:7) in seeing the promise as given to all in the covenant, but needing to be ratified by faith:

-Here, then, a twofold class of sons presents itself to us, in the Church; for since the whole body of the people is gathered together into the fold of God, by one and the same voice, all without exception, are, in this respect, accounted children; the name of the Church is applicable in common to all: but in the innermost sanctuary of God, none others are reckoned the sons of God, than they in whom the promise is ratified by faith.- The covenant can be likened to a marriage, which we can despise and reject.
+Here, then, a twofold class of sons presents itself to us, in the Church; for since the whole body of the people is gathered together into the fold of God, by one and the same voice, all without exception, are, in this respect, accounted children; the name of the Church is applicable in common to all: but in the innermost sanctuary of God, none others are reckoned the sons of God, than they in whom the promise is ratified by faith.

 I think Schouls is right in his conclusion: